api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 deploys the off-chain component of Airnode (a.k.a., the node) to AWS.
 It uses an API endpoint (`GET /simple/price`) from [CoinGecko<ExternalLinkImage/>](https://www.coingecko.com/en/api/documentation) which returns the current value of a coin.
-This demo does not detail the overall configuration of an Airnode, it is just a quick start guide then lends itself to understanding an Airnode deployment.
+This guide does not detail the overall configuration of an Airnode, it is just a quick start guide then lends itself to understanding an Airnode deployment.

 ## 1. Configuration Files